Efreak/stable-ui/README.md

 Update: I added LCM sampler.
 TODO: if upcoming worker changes allow it, add unipc sampler and allow use of dpm samplers in img2img. -Efreak

+Update: I merged in a [aqualxx#21](https://github.com/aqualxx/stable-ui/pull/21), which adds metadata to jpegs.

 # stable-ui 🔥

 [Stable UI](https://aqualxx.github.io/stable-ui/) is a web user interface designed to generate, save, and view images using Stable Diffusion, with the goal being able to provide Stable Diffusion to anyone for 100% free.